olewsaa/amateur-radio/README.md

 # Amateur-radio
 ## Introduction
 Code related to ham amateur radio using small single board computers like Raspberry Pi and Orange Pis.
-Centred around digital modes and in particular Winlink email using pat.
+Centered around digital modes and in particular Winlink email using pat.

+The Q900 radio is installed onboard Algol and as it have built in soundcard and can connect with a single USB cable I have connected it directly to the laptop.
+Simplicity is important when operating from a sailboat on battery power.
+The Q900 cover the from 160 m to 70 cm which is ideal when space is limited.

+The G90 is installed at home with a random wire antenna extending from a window to an apple tree.
+Not great, but FT8 and winlink work.

 ### Pat for Raspberry Pi
 The directory pat contain files and instructions for installing and using pat